egertonspring/rsyslog-doc/README.md

  This is a documentation of rsyslog rule and templates and what they will actually do.

 ## Rules
-I will only document the "new" advanced format here because the only legecy that counts is "Hogwarts Legacy"
+I will only document the "new" advanced format here because the only legacy that counts is "Hogwarts Legacy"

 ### Forwarding
 The following rule will forward logs which are tagged "hello-go" to the server which is defined in the target-section: